 More than 1,400 alumni, parents, and friends have stepped up to help those most affected by the pandemic by contributing to the Emergency Fund.

 “The College has had a long history of folks providing support to students on an ad-hoc basis,” says Ryan Travia, associate dean of students for wellness.
 “It seemed like an opportune moment where we could mobilize and centralize these efforts.”

-Leading with their Hearts
+Leading with Their Hearts

-“I’ve always been struck by the tremendous ethic of care folks in the Babson community demonstrate for one another,” Travia said.
+“I’ve always been struck by the tremendous ethic of care folks in the Babson community demonstrate for one another,” Travia says.
 “Folks are leading with their hearts and finding the opportunity to provide what they can, when they can.”